 Sail through the spectacular Lemaire Channel to Pleneau and Petermann Island where you can find Adelie penguins and blue-eyed shags.
 In this area there are good chances to encounter humpback whales and minke whales.
 Further south visit the Ukrainian Vernadsky Station, where you receive a warm welcome from the station crew.

 Sailing north through Neumayer Channel to Pléneau and Petermann Island, find Adelie penguins and blue-eyed shags.
 In this area there are good chances to encounter humpback whales, minke whales, and fin whales.
 Sailing north through Gerlache Strait arrive at the Wilhelmina Bay where you may see feeding humpback whales.
 Arrive at the Melchior Islands with a very beautiful landscape with icebergs, where you may encounter leopard seals, crabeater seals, and whales.
+This area offers excellent opportunities for kayaking and camping in the pristine Antarctic environment.

 - Rates are quoted in U.S. dollars and represent costs per person, double or triple occupancy.
 Request the Twin or Triple Share Program where you are matched with a cabin mate of the same gender.
 Even if a cabin mate is not found for you, no single supplement will be charged.